joshjohanning/github-misc-scripts/gh-cli/README.md

 ## create-organization-webhook.sh

 Creates an organization webhook, with a secret, with some help from `jq`.

 ## create-repository-from-template.sh

 Create a new repo from a repo template - note that it only creates as public or private, if you want internal you have to do a subsequent call (see `change-repository-visibility.sh`)

+## copy-repo-variables.sh

+Copy repository variables from one repo to another.

+This script requires 2 environment variables:

+- SOURCE_TOKEN - A GitHub Token to access data from the source organization.
+Requires `repo` scope.
+- TARGET_TOKEN - A GitHub Token to set data on the target organization.
+Requires `repo` scope.

+The user running the command needs to be a repo admin or an organization owner on the target repository.

 ## copy-permissions-between-org-repos.sh